yegor256/blog/_drafts/ssh.md

 </dependency>
 {% endhighlight %}

-The project is in [Github](https://github.com/jcabi/jcabi-ssh), if any problems, just submit an issue, I'll try to help.
+The project is in [Github](https://github.com/jcabi/jcabi-ssh).
+If you have any problems, just submit an issue.
+I'll try to help.